Why Nursing at Cochise?

 Once you’ve completed our program, visit the Nursing Career Network website, the largest online career network for college students and recent graduates, to find entry-level opportunities.

 We also have a wide array of transfer program agreements with private and public colleges and universities, which often provide seamless transfer for nurses seeking their BSN degree or other higher education.

 The Cochise College Nursing Program is committed to offering a quality associate degree education which provides educational resources to promote meaningful nursing careers, constructive citizenship, and lifelong learning to meet the healthcare needs of a diverse population.

-The philosophy of the Cochise College Nursing Program is to create a learning environment in which the student transforms from a beginning student into an entry-level nurse who cares for a diverse population of patients across the lifespan.
+Our philosophy is to create a learning environment in which the student transforms from a beginning student into an entry-level nurse who cares for a diverse population of patients across the lifespan.
 The nursing faculty respects the students as adult learners who demonstrate integrity in the classroom as-well-as in the clinical setting.
 The philosophy utilizes a conceptual framework based on the nursing process and related disciplines as a solid foundation for the nurse generalist.
 The nurse generalist collaborates with other members of the health care team to provide and manage patients anywhere along the health/illness continuum.

 An attitudinal approach to learning in which the person is open to new ideas, decisions, skills, and behaviors based on scientific evidence and research to promote scientific and technological progress improving patient outcomes.